rtoal/ple/js/README.md

 node top_ten_scorers.js < ../test/wnba_input
 ```

-Running the command `node` with no arguments give you a repl.
+Running the command `node` with no arguments gives you a repl.

 To run the tests on a Unix-like shell: